 The world we live in is filled with exotic wildlife, and that means more than just lions and giraffes.
 There are a multitude of species that are lesser known to the general public and fascinating to learn more about.
 Redditor preggit decided to introduce a whole batch of these real animals that look like they've been Photoshopped.
 They come in all shapes and sizes and we couldn't help but share them.

-One animal that preggit features is the maned wolf, which looks like it's a red fox that mated with a deer to create a furry, lovable face with long, slender legs, but is actually its own type of mammal.
-Similarly, many of the animals below look like hybrid creatures from fantasy or folklore, making it hard to believe that they're out there in different parts of the world right now.
+One animal that preggit features is the maned wolf, which looks like it's a red fox that mated with a deer.
+But, that's not the case at all—it's actually its own type of mammal that just so happens to have a furry, lovable face with long, slender legs.
+Similarly, many of the weird animals below look like hybrid creatures from fantasy or folklore, making it hard to believe that they're out there in different parts of the world right now.
 Their appearances range from the adorable (see Raccoon Dog, below) to the absolutely terrifying (see Lamprey, below).

-These are all real animals.
+These weird animals are all real.
 How many of them did you already know?

 The fossa is cat-like, carnivorous mammal that is endemic to Madagascar.
 The fossa is the largest mammalian carnivore on the island of Madagascar and has been compared to a small cougar.
 It has semi-retractable claws and flexible ankles that allow it to climb up and down trees head-first, and also support jumping from tree to tree.